 Welcome to the home page of Professor Jeff Kimble's quantum optics group at Caltech.

 The primary goal of our research is to study the quantum mechanics of open systems.
 "Real-world" quantum mechanics takes into account the dissipation and decoherence that arise from interactions of a quantum system with its environment.
-In studying the role of these processes, we learn about what is and might be possible: how we might make, study, and preserve quantum superpositions and other exotic states.
+In studying the role of these processes, we learn about how we might make, study, and preserve quantum superpositions and other exotic states.

 "Superradiance for atoms trapped along a photonic crystal waveguide."
 A. Goban, C.-L. Hung, J. D. Hood, S.-P. Yu, J. A. Muniz, O. Painter, H. J. Kimble, arXiv preprint, (2015).

 "Atom-light interactions in photonic crystals."
 A. Goban, C.-L. Hung, S.-P. Yu, J. D. Hood, J. A. Muniz, J. H. Lee, M. J. Martin, A. C. McClung, K. S. Choi, D. E. Chang, O. Painter and H. J. Kimble, Nat.
 Commun.
 5, 3808 (2014).

 "Nanowire photonic crystal waveguides for single-atom trapping and strong light-matter interactions."
 S.-P. Yu, J. D. Hood, J. A. Muniz, M. J. Martin, R. Norte, C.-L. Hung, S. M. Meenehan, J. D. Cohen, O. Painter, H. J. Kimble, Appl.
 Phys.
 Lett.
 104, 111103 (2014).